 The estimated cost for the planning-level effort is \$8,000,000.
-The submittal for the RAISE grant application for \$6,000,000 will require an estimated \$2,000,000 in local matching funds.
-If the application is selected, the sources for the matching funds would need to be determined (i.e., combination of Measure A, Measure S, and the General Fund).
+The submittal for the RCE grant application for \$6,000,000 will require an estimated \$2,000,000 in local matching funds.
+If the application is selected, the sources for the matching funds would need to be determined (i.e., combination of Measure A, Measure S, and the General Fund), and staff would return to the Council for a formal appropriation of funds.
 ENVIRONMENTAL DETERMINATION:

-The authorization of a grant application to fund a project study report, preliminary engineering plans, and environmental documents and commitment by the City to completion of the project study report, preliminary engineering plans, and environmental documents with matching funds in an estimated amount of \$2,000,000 is not a project subject to CEQA because it is a government fiscal activity which does not involve any commitment to any specific project which may result in a potentially significant physical impact on the environment.
-(CEQA Guidelines Section 15378(b)(4).)
+The authorization of a grant application to fund a project study report, preliminary engineering plans, and environmental documents and commitment by the City to completion of the project study report, preliminary engineering plans, and environmental documents with matching funds in an estimated amount of \$2,000,000 is not a project subject to CEQA because it is a government fiscal activity which does not involve any commitment to any specific project which may result in a potentially significant physical impact on the environment, and because it involves administrative activities that will not result in direct or indirect physical changes to the environment.
+(CEQA Guidelines Sections 15378(b)(4), (b)(5)) NOTICE PROVIDED All meeting noticing requirements were met.
+ATTACHMENTS Att 1 - Proposed Resolution Att 2 - Project Description STAFF CONTACT Jay Yu, Engineering Manager jyu@cityofsanmateo.org (650) 522-7323 Azalea Mitch, Director of Public Works amitch@cityofsanmateo.org (650) 522-7303

-NOTICE PROVIDED

-All meeting noticing requirements were met.

-ATTACHMENTS

-Att 1 - Proposed Resolution Att 2 - Project Description

-STAFF CONTACT

-Azalea Mitch, Director of Public Works amitch@cityofsanmateo.org (650) 522-7303